 The first one is an artifact of that first meeting where you hash out what your service will do.
-Hopefully you've come up with some document that services as a kind of contract for what the affected people/teams will need to do.
+Hopefully you've come up with some document that services as a kind of contract for what the affected people and teams will need to do.

-It's not inconceivable you want to have your front-end team use mock data for that server and that the back-end team wants to be left in peace while they work on their part of the application.
+Most likely, you want to have your front-end team use mock data for that server, while the back-end team is working on their part of the application.

 This is the design first approach for swagger.